Search information pages

 - how DNA rearrangements affect cellular function and organism evolution

 Mobile DNA reflects the need for a journal that spans all aspects of specialized recombination, from evolutionary impact to structure and mechanism.
-Manuscripts describing DNA rearrangements such as copy number variation and the application of new mobile element technologies are also welcome.
+Manuscripts describing DNA rearrangements such as copy number variation are also welcome.

 All articles published by Mobile DNA are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

 Authors of articles published in Mobile DNA are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.